B-29 Corner

 splitters, originally intended to split incoming signals from the HF antenna for

-the liaison receiver and APN-9 LORAN-A receiver, but used here simply to transition
+the liaison receiver and APN-9 LORAN-A receiver, but used here with an internal UNUN transformer simply to transition

 from open wire to shack distribution coax as close to the receiver antenna terminals as possible.
 At